clalancette/pycdlib/docs/README.md

     print(child.file_identifier())
 ```

 Use the [list_dir](pycdlib-api.html#PyCdlib-list_dir) API from PyCdlib to iterate over all of the files and directories at the root of the ISO.
-As discussed in the [Creating a new,basic ISO](#creating-a-new-basic-iso) example, the paths are Unix-like absolute paths.
+As discussed in the [Creating a new, basic ISO](#creating-a-new-basic-iso) example, the paths are Unix-like absolute paths.

 ```
 iso.close()